vnklaimis/FantasyNight-docs/rules/roleplay.rst

 Prohibited
 ----------
-Roleplay in the following list is not prohibited in any circumstance:
+Roleplay in the following list is prohibited in any circumstance:

 * Sexual roleplay of minors (younger than 16)